pycr/pythongrid/README.md

 **[Quick Demo](https://demo.pythongrid.com/)**

-pythonGrid is an easy way to create a fully working datagrid for Python web framework that connects to a MySql/MariaDB database.
+pythonGrid is an easy way to create a fully working datagrid for Python web framework that connects to a relation database such as Postgres or MySql/MariaDB database.
 Currently only [Flask](https://palletsprojects.com/p/flask/) framework is supported.
 More frameworks support are coming.

 ## Requirements